 Washer/Dryer

-If you have a washer and dryer or washer/dryer combo in your RV, it’s a good time to give them a cleaning!
+If you have a washer and dryer or washer/dryer combo in your RV, you’ll want to clean before running a load.
 Run a cleaning cycle or check with the manufacturer how to do a deep clean.

-Swiffer or mop the entire motorhome or trailer floor.
-A detachable Swiffer Sweeper is great because it is so RV-friendly and collapses down to be stored in a small cleaning cabinet.
-The Swiffer Sweepers come with all kinds of refills and attachments that pick up dirt, dust, allergens, and hair off our floors.
+Vacuum and Swiffer (or mop) the motorhome or trailer floors if hardwood or tile.
+A Swiffer Sweeper is RV-friendly and collapses down to be stored in a small cleaning cabinet.
 With dry and wet attachments, it’s basically a broom and mop all-in-one.

-There’s Swiffer compatible options that allow RVer’s to reuse as well as use their own floor cleaning products they prefer.
-For example, these mop pads that fit Swiffer Sweepers are reusable, washable, and can be used wet or dry with whatever cleaning product you choose!
+There’s Swiffer compatible options that allow RVer’s to reuse or use their own cleaning products they prefer.
+For example, these mop pads are reusable, washable, and can be used wet or dry with whatever cleaning product you choose.

-Mattresses collect dust, allergens, odor, and maybe even mold, bed bugs, or dust mites!
-Due to this, I highly recommend a mattress protector.
-These significantly help keep mattresses clean and in tip-top shape.
+Mattresses collect dust, allergens, odor, and possibly mold, bed bugs, or dust mites!
+Due to this, I highly recommend a mattress protector to help keep mattresses clean and in tip-top shape.
 The SafeRest Premium Hypoallergenic Waterproof Mattress Protector protects against dust mites, fluids, perspiration, allergens, and bacteria.

 RVING IS BEING squeaky clean for the camping scene!